-C&T 4026 EXCEPTIONALITY AND INTELLIGENCE: THEORETICAL
+C&T 4026 Exceptionality and intelligence: Theoretical approaches

 Professor Borland.
 In this course, we explore theories of intelligence, which have served as a theoretical basis for the field of gifted education from its beginning.
 Starting with the work of Francis Galton in the 19th century and following through to the present day, we will critically examine and problematize such constructs as intelligence, creativity, and giftedness as well as such related topics as mental measurements.